 Abdu’l-Baha continued to communicate the teachings of Baha’u’llah.
 In 1920 there came from Him a Tablet7 of outstanding profundity.

-He noted that sixty years previously, Baha’u’llah had warned the German Emperor and the Turkish sovereign of the terrible fate that now, as a result of the Great War, has befallen their realms.
+He noted that 60 years previously, Baha’u’llah had warned the German Emperor and the Turkish sovereign of the terrible fate that now, as a result of the Great War, had befallen their realms.